INSPIRE. DESIGN. REPEAT.

 - Canadian Police Association and many local educational initiatives.

-In an effort to support local businesses, we have also provided pro-bono services to many community organizations and small businesses who also give back to the community, such as Fort Lions Club & Campground, Fort Saskatchewan’s Families First Society, Historical Society, Food Bank, Millers Ice Cream, and Downtown Area Redevelopment Plan, to name just a few.
+In an effort to support local businesses, we have also provided pro-bono services to many community organizations and small businesses who also give back to the community, such as Fort Lions Club & Campground, Fort Saskatchewan’s Families First Society, Historical Society, Food Bank, Millers Ice Cream, and the Downtown Area Redevelopment Plan, to name just a few.

 Winner – Housing – Category: Up to 5 Floors (Built)